inkle/ink/Documentation/RunningYourInk.md

 	Ink.Runtime.Story story = compiler.Compile();
 	Debug.Log(story.Continue());

-Note that if your story is broken up into several ink files using the INCLUDE keyword, that you will need to use:
+Note that if your story is broken up into several ink files using `INCLUDE`, that you will need to use:

 	var compiler = new Ink.Compiler(inkFileContents, new Compiler.Options
 	{